Jackson County Court Appointed Special Advocate (CASA)

 There is a tremendous need for CASA services.
-We currently serve 38% of the children in the court system.
+We currently serve less than half of the children in the Jackson County Family Court System.
 The money would enable us to reach our goal of serving at least 50% of all children in the Court system.
 (The other 50% will continue to be served by the Office of the Guardian Ad Litem.
 Because of possible Conflict of Interest issues, neither office could ever serve all of the children in the system.
 Since CASA uses an army of focused volunteers, it is generally acknowledged that we should take the children whose cases are more complex or need additional care.)

 Specifically, an additional $250,000 would be used to:

 - Expand our services to 250 more children